-A. Philosophy:
+I. Philosophy:

 Harper College provides for the use of technology and information equipment, software, networks and facilities to further the College's mission of instruction, communication, research, and public service.
 Access and use of facilities is a privilege and must be treated as such by all users.
-Acceptable use is based on common sense, common decency, and civility, and users are subject to such procedures and processes, which operate in the College.
-Responsibility for the provision and support of the resources resides with the Information Technology department.
+Acceptable use is based on common sense, common decency, and civility, and users are subject to such procedures and processes which operate in the College.
+Responsibility for the provision and support of the resources resides with Information Technology.

-B. Risk and Responsibility: E-Mail, Internet Resources, and Electronic Files:
+II.
+Risk and Responsibility: E-Mail, Internet Resources, and Electronic Files: